DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0f9babe7-d86f-49c8-b732-20f31ea26437)

-- EAP-TLS (EAP TRANSPORT LAYER Security)
+- EAP-TLS (EAP Transport Layer Security)
     - Whereas PEAP only requires the AS to have a certificate, EAP-TLS requires a certificate on the AS and on every single client
     - EAP-TLS is the most secure wireless authentication method, but it is more difficult to implement than PEAP because every client device needs a certificate
     - Because the client and server authenticate each other with digital certificates, there is no need to authenticate the client within the TLS tunnel